VIN-EET-TEC/Python-Projects/Extracting Stock Data Using Python Library/README.md

-# Extracting Stock Data Using Web Scraping
+# Extracting Stock Data Using Python Library

 A company's stock share is a piece of the company more precisely: